Not the Same Person You Used to Know

-Not the Same Person You Used to Know (Korean: 니가 알던 내가 아냐) is a South Korean variety show which premiered on Mnet every Thursday at 23:00 (KST) on December 20, 2018.
+Not the Same Person You Used to Know (Korean: 니가 알던 내가 아냐) is a South Korean variety show which premiered on Mnet on December 20, 2018.
+It was aired every Thursday at 23:00 (KST).

 On May 8, 2019 it was confirmed that the show will return for a second season, with DinDin the only cast member from Season 1 to return.
 The new members include Lee Sang-min, Boom, Jang Sung-kyu and Jung Hye-sung.
-The second season, named V2, is expected to air on every Thursday at 20:00 (KST) starting from June 27, 2019.
+The second season, named V2, was expected to air every Thursday at 20:00 (KST) starting from June 27, 2019.
 The season ended on August 15, 2019.

 Format

 Acquaintances of a celebrity (friends, managers, parents, siblings, etc.) are invited to answer a quiz about the celebrity to see if they know him/her as well as they think they do.
 For instance, they will have to watch videos of the celebrity and predict his/her next actions.

 For Season 2, a slightly different change is that 4 guests related to the celebrity are invited to the show and take on the Non-related Observers (the cast members except Jang Sung-kyu) in a quiz about the celebrity.
 A total of ₩3,000,000 is up for grabs and the team with more winning money wins the quiz.